saferpay/sndbx/texts/FAQ.md

 ## Which functions are available in the test system?

-On the test system, all Saferpay functions are available.
-Saferpay Business is usually switched off for **live** accounts.
-For this reason, it is important that you decide in advance whether or not you will also be using the business features in live operations later on.
+On the test system, all Saferpay functions are available, including Saferpay Business.
+However, for your live account, you need to specifically request Business to be activated!

-## Which payment methods can I test?

-Currently, the following payment methods are available:

-+ SEPA Direct Debit (Currency EUR only)
-+	PayPal
-+	American Express
-+	Diners Club
-+	JCB
-+	Mastercard
-+	myOne
-+	Shopping Bonus Card
-+	VISA
-+	Masterpass Wallet
-+ Additional payment methods can be made available on demand.
-For this, please contact the [Saferpay Integration Team](mailto:integration.saferpay@six-payment-services.com?subject=Additional%20payment%20methods).

 ## What currencies are available in the test system?